merfrei/proxy-service/README.md

 ## Proxy Service API

-Given a pull of proxies and a target/website it will return a list of proxies
+Given a pool of proxies and a target/website it will return a list of proxies

 It allows mark some proxies as blocked and ignore them for a period of time (configurable)